cpoteet/Archetype-SharePoint/README.md

 ## SASS

-The SASS is also conextualized to SharePoint needs removing Normalize.css and focusing on webparts instead of "components" and layouts instead of "main."
+The SASS is also contextualized to SharePoint needs removing Normalize.css and focusing on webparts instead of "components" and layouts instead of "main."
 I compile all my SASS into the master page gallery as I mention above.
 If you need help working with SASS and SharePoint [I created a step-by-step guide](http://www.siolon.com/blog/using-sass-with-sharepoint/) to setting it up.

 ## Page Layout